Benefits & Techniques of Lymphatic drainage massage

 Lymphatic drainage massage can help to restore your natural beauty, while reducing pain, aches, inflammation and swelling.
 Unfortunately, to understand the lymphatic system it is necessary to have a brief understanding of the science behind it.

-The science of Lymphatic Drainage Massage – the easy way
+The science of Manual Lymphatic Drainage Massage – the easy way

 Your body has hundreds of little balls that are joined by vessels.
 These vessels carry fluid around your body.
 The fluid is made up of the toxins, dead cells and plasma that your body no longer needs or wants.
 When the system is working correctly, the vessels and capillaries will carry this unwanted matter around your body until it can be disposed of.
 Each lymph node; the little balls, filters it for reabsorption or waste.